centre-for-humanities-computing/validator/README.md

 ## Reusing Rules
 Rules can be stored and reused using a `RuleSet`.

-For objects a single set of rules for whole object can be applied using `Validator.prop()` to access each property, as the examples above, but  it is more performant and sometimes easier to read if rules are divided by each property and added separately.
+For objects a single set of rules for a whole object can be applied using `Validator.prop()` to access each property, as the examples above, but it is more performant and sometimes easier to read if rules are divided by each property and added separately.

 ```js